 Column editing contains some of the most powerful data-improvement methods in OpenRefine.
-While we call it “edit column,” this includes using one column of data to add entirely new columns and fields to your dataset.
+The operations in themenu involve using one column of data to add entirely new columns and fields to your dataset.

 You can also specify a maximum number of new columns to be made: separator characters after this limit will be ignored, and the remaining characters will end up in the last column.

-New columns will be named after the original column, with a number: “Location 1,” “Location 2,” etc. You can have the original column removed with this operation, and you can have data types identified where possible.
-This function will work best with converting to numbers, and may not work with dates.
+New columns will be named after the original column, with a number: “Location 1,” “Location 2,” etc. You can choose to remove the original column with this operation, and you can have data types identified where possible.
+This function will work best with converting strings to numbers, and may not work with dates.

-You can join columns by selecting “Edit column” → “Join columns…”.
+You can join columns by selecting→ .
 All the columns currently in your dataset will appear in the pop-up window.
 You can select or un-select all the columns you want to join, and drag columns to put them in the order you want to join them in.
 You will define a separator character (optional) and define a string to insert into empty cells (nulls).

-The joined data will appear in the column you originally selected, or you can create a new column based on this join and specify a name.
+The joined data will appear in the column you originally selected, or you can create a new column for this content and specify a name.
 You can delete all the columns that were used in this join operation.

 Add column based on this column